Turin–Lyon high-speed railway: French section

 The freight line will start from a connection to the future Lyon rail freight bypass, follow the A43 Motorway, and will pass South of Chambéry through a tunnel under the Chartreuse Mountains.
 The line will then reach Saint-Jean-de-Maurienne through a second 20 to 23 km tunnel under the Belledonne mountains.
 The new freight line will divert the freight traffic away from Aix-les-Bains and Chambéry, and from the shores of the Lac du Bourget where a freight accident on the existing lakeside line could catastrophically pollute this major natural freshwater reservoir.

-In January 2024, before a EU deadline for funding, the French national government and various local entities came to a last-minute agreement on their respective funding contributions to the studies of the French section.
-In December 2024, the French government selected for detailed studies the fastest and highest capacity option, which also is the most expensive, with a mixed-use double-track line from Grenay near Lyon to Avressieux near Chambery in Savoie and a single-track freight line from Avressieux to Saint Jean de Maurienne.
+In January 2024, before an EU deadline for funding, the French national government and various local entities came to a last-minute agreement on their respective funding contributions to the studies of the French section.
+In December 2024, the French government selected for detailed studies the fastest and highest-capacity option, which also is the most expensive.
+It features a mixed-use double-track line from Grenay near Lyon to Avressieux near Chambery in Savoie and a single-track freight line from Avressieux to Saint Jean de Maurienne.

 Italian section

-The Italian government adopted the path of the Italian section in August 2011, after extensive 2006–2011 consultations headed by Government Commissary Mario Virano within the "Italian Technical Observatory".
+The Italian government adopted the path of the Italian section in August 2011, after extensive 2006–2011 consultations headed by Government Commissary Mario Virano within the Italian Technical Observatory.
 In the Susa valley, this path sidesteps through additional tunneling the strong opposition to a previous planned path on the left bank of the Dora Riparia, which would have used a viaduct in Venaus and a tunnel in Bussoleno.

 International section

 The international section of the Lyon–Turin line spans about 70 km between Saint-Jean-de-Maurienne in Savoie and Bussoleno in Piemonte, and it is the only part of the line on which major construction has started.
 The 57.5 km Mont d'Ambin base tunnel is being dug under the Mont d'Ambin and is the major engineering work of the overall future Turin–Lyon line.
-An underground service and rescue train station is planned around the half-way point of the tunnel, East of Modane.
+An underground service and rescue train station is planned around the half-way point of the tunnel, east of Modane.